-We are pleased to share this guest post from Caitlin Moore, who represents Pet Relocation.
+We are pleased to share this guest post from Pet Relocation.
 The company offers safe, door-to-door pet transportation services worldwide and has received several customer service awards for its work in the relocation industry.

 Traveling internationally for work or adventure?
 This will be an exciting time, but it can be overwhelming, too, especially if you’re flying with pets and trying to figure out how to safely bring your dog along with you.
 Whether you’re planning a DIY or enlisting the help of experts to oversee you and your pet’s logistics, keep these tips in mind as you start to make your big trip.

 1. Crate Training Is Key